How to: Run the Worker Process Under a User Account

 In the Advanced Security Settings for Temporary ASP.Net Files dialog box, click Add.

-The Select User, Computer, or Group dialog box appears.
+The the Select User, Computer, or Group dialog box appears.

 Type the user name in the Enter the object name to select box, and then click OK.
 The user name must follow this format: DomainName\UserName.